-The surface layer (SL) model (Figure 1) for the Si-sphere is composed of an oxide layer with SiO2 and suboxides (Si2O, SiO, Si2O3) at the interface on top of the silicon crystal and carbonaceous contaminations (COx, C, hydrocarbon) as well as physisorbed/chemisorbed water layer [13]-[15].
-To identify the chemical elements and determine the mass present in a surface, an accurate evaluation of surface layers by x-ray photoelectron spectroscopy (XPS), and x-ray fluorescence (XRF) spectrometry is conducted [16].
+The surface-layer (SL) model (Figure 1) for the Si sphere is composed of an oxide layer with SiO2 and suboxides (Si2O, SiO, Si2O3) at the interface between the silicon crystal and carbonaceous contaminations (COx, C, hydrocarbon) as well as the physisorbed/chemisorbed water layer [13]-[15].
+To identify the chemical elements and determine the mass present in the surface, an accurate evaluation of surface layers by XPS and XRF spectrometry is conducted [16].

-SuRFACE CHARACTerization
+SuRFACE CHARACTerisation

-Combined XRF/XPS analysis for surface layer
+Combined XRF/XPS analysis for a surface layer

 The quantitative surface analysis of the silicon sphere combines the XRF and XPS measurement techniques.
-XRF is to quantify the mass deposition of oxygen of the surface layer of the Si-sphere on the basis of the calibrated SiO2 reference samples, and XPS measurement provides the information of the chemical state in oxide layer and carbonaceous layer which can be used for surface analysis of composition by stoichiometry.
-With the development of the combined XRF/XPS surface analysis system, both the XRF and XPS measurement can be carried out with this integrated instrument.
+XRF is used to quantify the mass deposition of oxygen on the Si-sphere surface layer based on the calibrated SiO2 reference samples, and the XPS measurement provides information on the chemical state in the oxide and carbonaceous layers, which can be used for a surface analysis of the composition by stoichiometry.
+With the development of the combined XRF/XPS surface-analysis system, both the XRF and XPS measurements can be carried out using this integrated instrument.

-X-ray fluorescence (XRF)
+X-ray fluorescence

-X-ray fluorescence (XRF) is a typical method for elemental and chemical analysis.
-The characteristic x-ray is emitted from a material that has been excited by being bombarded with high-energy x-ray or gamma-ray (Figure 2).
+XRF is a typical method of elemental and chemical analysis.
+The characteristic X-ray is emitted from a material that has been excited by being bombarded with high-energy X-rays or gamma rays (Figure 2).